chrissuarez/Fair-Usage-V2/README.md

 - **Create/Update Setup Tab** (`EnsureSetupTab_`)
   Creates the `Setup` configuration tab (and pads it to four columns) if it is missing or sparsely populated.
 It also back-fills newer sections—crawl cadence rules, OnCrawl starter caps, and site size multipliers—on older sheets.

+- **Tool Capacity Config (UI)**
+  In the web app Settings tab, you can append/edit tool rows (Tool, Annual Cost, Capacity/Limit, Unit, Notes).
+Writes to the `Tool Capacity Config` sheet and drives the capacity vs allocation summary.

+- **Tech Tier Config (UI)**
+  In the web app Settings tab, you can edit tier allocations/fees (Accu, Semrush, OnCrawl, Annual Fee, Notes).
+Writes to the `Tech Tier Config` sheet and feeds the entitlements view.
+Zero-revenue accounts are excluded from entitlements.

 ## Setup Tab Structure
 `EnsureSetupTab_` expects (and seeds) the following blocks, each separated by a blank row: